GluuFederation/docs-ce-prod/docs/source/admin-guide/custom-script.md

 restart the application once `oxRevision` is increased.

 ### Script Naming
 New custom scripts should be given a descriptive `displayName`, as that is how they are listed in oxTrust.
 The `displayName` is limited to 60 characters.

+!!!
+Note
+    The name given to each [Person Authentication script](#person-authentication) is also used as its OpenID Connect `ac_value`.
+Learn more about ACRs in the [OpenID Connect docs](./openid-connect.md/#authentication).

 ### Logs
 The log files regarding interception scripts are stored in the